Planning a trip to Scotland? Here are 25 amazing things to do in Dundee! Your complete guide to the city starts right here…

 1) Visit the V&A Dundee

-It’s the centre of the entire £1 billion waterfront redevelopment which has taken place over a number of years and has also included the redevelopment of the train station, the development of Slessor Gardens and the soon to be unveiled urban beach.
-The V&A Dundee really is the glistening jewel in the crown.
-It’s a breathtaking building to have right on your doorstep.
-I love stopping to looking at it when I’m out running – or maybe that’s just my excuse when I’m out of breath!
+It’s the beating heart of the £1 billion waterfront redevelopment which has been unveiled over a number of years, and also includes the revamp of the train station, Slessor Gardens, and the soon-to-be-unveiled urban beach.
+The V&A Dundee really is the glittering jewel in the crown.
+It’s a breathtaking building to have right on your doorstep and it really brings the drama, with all those sloping concrete angles being evocative of wild Scottish seascapes.

 And if you think the V&A Dundee is going to be a stuffy place that’s just for the art and design crowd then you’re wrong.
-The architect of the V&A Dundee, Kengo Kuma, said that he wanted the building to be a ‘living room for the city‘ and I really feel like they’ve done a great job in doing that.
+The architect of the V&A Dundee, Kengo Kuma, said that he wanted the building to be a ‘living room for the city‘ and it really feels like that.
 It’s not the kind of space where you get shushed for making too much noise.

 2) Hang out with the art crowd at the DCA

 One of my favourite things about the DCA it that it has a cinema, which shows a mix of blockbuster movies and independent cinema.
-All the other cinemas are chains and are located on the outskirts of town so this is ideal if you’re based in the centre and don’t want to catch a bus or hire a car.
+All the other cinemas chains and are located on the outskirts of town so this is ideal if you’re based in the centre and don’t want to catch a bus or hire a car.

 It also has an amazing restaurant, bar, and outdoor seating area.
 I’ve been there on many a gorgeous summer day, drinking rose in the sunshine, but I’ve also been there for lunch with my parents, dinner with my colleagues, brunch with friends, and plenty of other occasions.
 As I said, it’s a great all rounder!